 Three Steps For How to Take Care of All Kinds of Red Wing Shoes

-Learning How to Care for the Three Types of Red Wing Leather With Three Simply Tips
+Learning How to Care for the Three Types of Red Wing Leather With Three Simple Tips

 Red Wing Shoes are built to last a lifetime with the combination of sturdy soles, premium leathers, triple Puritan stitching, and the Goodyear welted construction.
 In this guide we walk you through the different care steps for each of Red Wing Shoes’ three leather groups.

 On average, it takes more than 230 steps to handcraft each pair, but it only takes three steps to keep them probably conditioned and prolong their lifetime expectancy.